 There is almost no harm in taking these tests, other than the usual emotional anguish often associated with standardized testing.
 Using The College Board’s popular “Score Choice” feature, you can choose which test scores to send to which schools – after you see your score.
 Many schools will just pick your top 2 tests, but strong scores on 6 Subject Tests will leave a better impression than strong scores on 2 tests.
 Think about it like AP tests – would you rather have 10 AP 5s on your record or 2 AP 5s?
 Breadth is important!

-Be aware that some colleges (e.g., Yale) do NOT accept score choice and will see ALL of your SAT and SAT Subject Tests you ever have taken in your entire life, including that one you took in 8th grade, just for practice…You can read more about Score Choice here: https://professionals.collegeboard.com/testing/sat-reasoning/scores/policy
+Be aware that some colleges (Yale University is one notable example) do NOT accept score choice and will see ALL of your SAT and SAT Subject Tests you ever have taken in your entire life, including that one you may have taken in 8th grade, just for practice.
+So whenever you do sit for an SAT Subject Test, make sure that you’re prepared for it and that you’re ready to do your best work.
+You can read more about Score Choice here: https://professionals.collegeboard.com/testing/sat-reasoning/scores/policy